|August 26, 2022||Comments Closed|

 Just what signs should we look out for?

-Even in its mildest form, psoriasis can cause just localised rash.
+Even in its mildest form, psoriasis flare-up can cause just localized rash.
 In extreme cases of psoriasis, the skin becomes irritated, resulting in raised, red regions covered in loose, silvery scaling.
 Psoriasis causes extreme itching and tenderness of the skin.
 And sometimes it forms in really huge, unpleasant patches.